Jack Skellington

 The Pumpkin King

-As “Pumpkin King” and master of ceremonies, Jack is in charge of Halloween Town’s celebration.
+As the “Pumpkin King” and master of ceremonies, Jack is in charge of Halloween Town’s celebration.
 For his role, he is loved, respected, and even idolized by the other residents, but he has grown tired of celebrating the same holiday over and over and is depressed about it.
 Sally, a lonely ragdoll, is the only one who understands Jack’s feelings.
 She overhears his singing monologue and recognizes herself in his situation.

 Jack enters a forest containing portals to other worlds themed around holidays one morning after the usual annual celebration.
 He discovers Christmas Town and realizes that this new experience is exactly what his life has been lacking.
 He plans his own Christmas celebration in Halloween Town and aspires to be Santa Claus in the real world.
 While his intentions are not malicious, Jack fails to grasp the true meaning of Christmas.
 Halloween Town intends to give the holidays a macabre twist.
 Sally reveals a bad dream to Jack, but Jack’s basic nature is impulsiveness.
 He does not appear to register contradictory data.
 He notices Sally and her determination to help him by the end of the film.
 Jack Skellington demonstrates that love is in his nature by addressing Sally as his “Dearest Friend,” telling her that they were meant to be together, embracing his future with her, and embracing her.